hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    It is discouraged.
 The scan will slow to 2ports/second after the first 8,000 ports.
 Use your [own EXIT node](../wireguard) for mass scanning.

 1. **Can I do stupid things**<a id=stupid></a>
    No. You can not mine crypto or use segfault to do stupid things.
 This is not a warez trading platform either.
+It's also not a 'cheap way to access the Internet anonymously' - buy your own [VPN](https://www.mullvad.net).
+Go away unless you are doing research or working on some great project.
+Join our [Telegram Channel](https://t.me/thcorg) (especially if you are new): Participate & discuss.

 1. **I get an SSH error**
    Likely you got `Bad configuration option: setenv` when trying to log in to your existing server.
 You need to update your OpenSSH client to a newer version (`ssh -V`).
 Alternatively you can try `SECRET=XXX ssh -o "SendEnv SECRET" root@segfault.net` (where XXX is your _SECRET_) or ssh to `secret@segfault.net`.